MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- InternetZoneRunNETFrameworkReliantComponentsSignedWithAuthenticode-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting allows you to manage whether .NET Framework components that are signed with Authenticode can be executed from Internet Explorer.
+This policy setting allows you to manage whether .
+NET Framework components that are signed with Authenticode can be executed from Internet Explorer.
 These components include managed controls referenced from an object tag and managed executables referenced from a link.

 If you enable this policy setting, Internet Explorer will execute signed managed components.
 If you select Prompt in the drop-down box, Internet Explorer will prompt the user to determine whether to execute signed managed components.